Hydraulic variable orifice at intersection of two holes

 Number of interacting hole pairs.
 The default value is

-Its value depends on the geometrical properties of the orifice, and
+depends on the geometrical properties of the orifice, and usually is

-usually is provided in textbooks or manufacturer data sheets.
-The
+provided in textbooks or manufacturer data sheets.
+The default value is

 Select how the block transitions between the laminar and turbulent regimes: